 A frequent fear among the newly vegan is that veganism will disrupt or even ruin cherished family holidays.
 What’s Thanksgiving without turkey, people wonder, or Passover without gefilte fish, or Christmas without a roast?
 Well, let me assure you all that these holidays can be every bit as rich—or more so—when your meals have been prepared without any injury done to animals.

 I’ve searched for vegan avgolemono for a long time, and none of the recipes I’ve seen blown me away.
 I wanted something quick, simple, tart, and very much like the creamy soup I remember, sans egg (which is the traditional thickener).
 I think I’ve figured it out, and let me tell you: it was so much easier than I thought it would be.
-Here, folks, is a vegan avgolemono that will take you 20 minutes in a pressure cooker, and 45 minutes without one (most of that inactive).
-It’s tangy from the lemon, creamy from miso and tahini, and full of nutritious, grounding brown basmati rice.
-Who needs meet when you have vegetables and grains?
+Here, folks, is a vegan avgolemono that’s tangy from the lemon, creamy from miso and tahini, and full of nutritious, grounding brown basmati rice.
+It’s as good as it gets, and it makes me so happy to carry on a family recipe tradition in my own way.

 - 1 small white or yellow onion, chopped